archaiodata/thacer/README.md

       left)
     - https://vuejs.org/style-guide/

+## CSS

+### Boostrap icons

+I chose to use them as svg, not as font, to win some bundle size.
+If needed to switch in the future, see https://stackoverflow.com/a/63653277/1657853

 ## Git

 1. Flow : we create branch and PR in GitHub.
 We squash commit.
 Ask someone.